-A study of the notion of freedom, its relation to human action in general and moral responsibility in particular.
-Challenges, past and present, to the very idea of human freedom will form the context of discussion.
-Is morality possible without freedom?
+0.5 unit A study of the notion of freedom, its relation to human action in general and moral responsibility in particular.
+Challenges, past and present, to the very idea of human freedom will form freedom?
+PHIL 2213/POLS 2213 the context of discussion.
+Is morality possible without